-To support the principle of permeability schemes that provide improved connections between housing estates and their surrounds for walking and cycling, having regard to the National Transport Authority's Permeability Best Practice Guide (2015) or any subsequent guidelines, including the provisions relating to permeability schemes and anti-social behaviour.
+To support the principle of permeability schemes that provide improved connections between housing estates and their surrounds for walking and cycling whilst taking account of anti-social behaviour, and only progressing vehicle permeability schemes where necessary.

-To ensure that residential development provides an integrated and balanced approach to movement, placemaking and streetscape design in accordance with the requirements of the Design Manual for Urban Roads and Streets, DTTAS and DEHLG (2013, updated 2019).
+To ensure that residential development provides an integrated and balanced approach to movement, placemaking and streetscape design in accordance with the requirements of the Design Manual for Urban Roads and Streets, DTTAS and DEHLG (2013).

-6.7.2 Private and Communal / Semi-Private and Public Open Space
+6.7.2 Private and Communal/Semi-Private and Public Open Space

 The provision of open space that is appropriately designed and located is a key element of high-quality residential environments.
 Public open space should have active and passive recreational value and should enhance the identity and amenity of an area.
-Section 8.7, Chapter 8: Community Infrastructure and Open Space sets specific policy and objectives in relation to sustainable public open spaces.
+Section 8.7, Chapter 8 Community Infrastructure and Public Open Space sets specific policy and objectives in relation to sustainable public open spaces.
 This section sets out specific policies and objectives relating to private and semi-private or communal open space.